cmasterflex/VergeSense/README.md

 # Part 3: User Interface
 ![userInterface](/UserInterface.jpg)

 For my own ease of understanding the data, I decided to separate each sensor out into its own chart, in addition to the combined chart.
-All four charts update when a start or and time is selected.
+All four charts update when a start or end time is selected.
 If a given sensor has no data for the selected timespan, then that sensor's chart will not be displayed.